 It is our intention that there will be an extraordinary general meeting open to all river proprietors in November 2014 to make the decision about the future opening / closing dates.

 While this trial extension is only limited to the middle and lower part of the Tay, one third of the letting income derived will be donated to the Tay Foundation and this will facilitate improvement and other projects which will help the entire district, not just those areas which are participating in the trial.

 Information for anglers participating in the trial salmon season extension 2014

-If you are an angler participating in the trial season extension in 2013, you are required to record some details of your time fished and catches.
-The beat ghillies will have the necessary paperwork, but copies can be downloaded below.
+Anglers who participated in the trial season extension in 2013 were required to record some details of time fished and catches.
+The paperwork supplied is attached below.

 Instructions for anglers (pdf)

 A report summarising the results and findings of the 2011 - 2013 trial extensions will be posted below shortly.